julelang/manual/src/api/types/strings.md

 std::cout << s.operator char *() << std::endl;
 ```

 Strings are always heap allocated for external source, even for pointers.
-When you need to preallocate a string buffer, do not allocate seperately.
+When you need to preallocate a string buffer, do not allocate separately.
 Allocate a string buffer with the `jule::Str::alloc` static method.
 It returns pointer to the `jule::U8` type.

 Then create a buffer using pointer to perform GC.
 Do not forget the `_slice` field should be assigned to the allocation.
 Then you have a string with preallocated buffer and GC.
 Ready to use.